ACEP ID:

 • The pulmonary syndrome associated with COVID-19 is an inflammatory condition that is unlikely to respond to bronchodilators in the absence of a reactive airway disease (eg, asthma, COPD).

-• Bronchodilators, such as albuterol, and other nebulized medications increase the efficiency of transmission of coronavirus, which should be considered in the risk-benefit analysis when treating suspected or confirmed COVID-19 patients.
+• Bronchodilators, such as albuterol, and other nebulized medications increase the efficiency of COVID-19 transmission, which should be considered in the risk-benefit analysis when treating suspected or confirmed COVID-19 patients.

-• The use of bronchodilators increases exposure risk and should prompt the use of full droplet precautions, including gowns, N95 masks, goggles, and gloves.
+• The use of bronchodilators increases exposure risk and should prompt the use of full droplet precautions.

-• Suspected or confirmed COVID-19 patients with reactive airway disease may require bronchodilators as part of their therapy.
-It is reasonable to first try alternative routes for beta-agonist administration, such as the use of terbutaline or subcutaneous epinephrine, in the absence of cardiovascular risk factors.
+• Suspected or confirmed COVID-19 patients with a reactive airway disease may require bronchodilators as part of their therapy.
+It is reasonable to first try alternative routes for β-agonist administration, such as the use of terbutaline or subcutaneous epinephrine, in the absence of cardiovascular risk factors.

-• The administration of beta agonists via metered-dose inhalers, ideally administered with a spacer chamber or aerochamber, is preferable to the use of nebulizers in these patients.
-Whenever possible, these should be requested from the sending facility as an alternative to nebulizers.
+• The administration of β-agonists via metered-dose inhalers, ideally administered with a spacer chamber, is preferable to the use of nebulizers in these patients.
+Whenever possible, these devices should be requested from the sending facility as an alternative to nebulizers.

-• Albuterol 4 to 8 puffs every 20 minutes may be administered for bronchospasm.
+• Albuterol four to eight puffs every 20 minutes can be administered for bronchospasm.

-• If a spacer chamber or aerochamber is available, spray 1 puff at a time into the spacer chamber or aerochamber and have the patient take 3 to 4 slow, deep breaths; repeat for 4 to 8 total puffs.
+• If a spacer chamber is available, spray one puff at a time into the spacer chamber and have the patient take three to four slow, deep breaths; repeat for four to eight total puffs.

-• With no spacer chamber or aerochamber, have the patient exhale completely, then spray 1 puff at a time simultaneous to the inhale of a maximum tidal volume breath, and repeat for 4 to 8 total puffs.
+• If a spacer chamber is unavailable, have the patient exhale completely; then, spray one puff at a time simultaneous to the inhale of a maximum tidal volume breath.
+Repeat for four to eight total puffs.

-• The use of positive pressure via BVM ventilation, high-flow oxygen (HFO2) devices, CPAP ventilation, or BiPAP ventilation in a suspected or confirmed COVID-19 patient may be reasonable to avoid intubation, particularly with a scarcity of mechanical ventilators, but should be considered high risk.
-Full respiratory and droplet precautions (gown, N95 mask, goggles, and gloves) should be donned prior to initiating these forms of NIPPV.
+• The use of positive pressure via BVM ventilation, high-flow oxygen devices, or CPAP or BiPAP ventilation in a suspected or confirmed COVID-19 patient may be reasonable to avoid intubation — particularly with a scarcity of mechanical ventilators — but should be considered high risk.
+Full respiratory and droplet precautions should be donned prior to initiating these forms of NIPPV.

 • Whenever available, an in-line filter should be placed immediately over the mask, with the end-tidal CO2 (EtCO2) sensor placed above the mask (ie, farther from the patient) when performing BVM ventilation.

-• The risk of transmission decreases following intubation.
-Thus, if progression of disease is anticipated in a suspected or confirmed COVID-19 patient, the potential benefit with regard to decreasing transmission risk of intubation and mechanical ventilation prior to transport should be considered in the risk-benefit analysis.
+• The risk of transmission decreases after intubation.
+Thus, if progression of disease is anticipated in a suspected or confirmed COVID-19 patient, the potential benefit of providing intubation and mechanical ventilation prior to transport to reduce the virus’ transmission risk should be considered in the risk-benefit analysis.

 Advanced airways

 • Insertion of an advanced airway is considered a high-risk procedure.
-Full respiratory and droplet precautions (gown, N95 mask, goggles, and gloves) should be donned prior to initiating the procedure.
-A full face shield (separate from the mask) with forehead seal should be used, if available.
+Full respiratory and droplet precautions should be donned prior to initiating the procedure.
+A full-face shield (separate from the mask) with a forehead seal should be used, if available.

-• The use of passive oxygenation may be deferred in a suspected or confirmed COVID-19 patient to avoid facilitating transmission to the advanced airway practitioner.
-If passive oxygenation is provided by a nonrebreather mask, place a full face shield (separate from the mask) with forehead seal, if available, on the patient to direct passive airflow in a caudal direction.
-Leave the full face shield in place during the oral suction procedure.
-Remove the full face shield once the patient is fully sedated or chemically paralyzed and the clinician is prepared to initiate an oral intubation.
+• The use of passive oxygenation can be deferred in a suspected or confirmed COVID-19 patient to avoid facilitating transmission to the advanced airway practitioner.
+If passive oxygenation is provided by a nonrebreather mask, place a full-face shield (separate from the mask) with a forehead seal, if available, on the patient to direct passive airflow in a caudal direction.
+Leave the full-face shield in place during the oral suction procedure.
+Remove the full-face shield once the patient is fully sedated or chemically paralyzed and the clinician is prepared to initiate an oral intubation.

 • An in-line filter should be placed immediately proximal to the advanced airway, with the EtCO2 adapter placed proximal to the filter.
-In addition, side-stream capnography has a filter mechanism within the sampling line, and mainstream capnography has a closed circuit.
+Additionally, sidestream capnography has a filter mechanism within the sampling line, and mainstream capnography has a closed circuit.

 • In-line suction systems should be used when available for pulmonary hygiene (or pulmonary toilet) in suspected or confirmed COVID-19 patients with an advanced airway.